Building the CMake Python wheel

 python -m build --sdist

-Binary distribution (build, bdist, bdist_wheel)
+Binary distribution (wheel)

-The project has two mode of operations:
+The project has two modes of operation:

 1. build CMake from source (BUILD_CMAKE_FROM_SOURCE set to ON)